Srujansai07/Yantra769/Y769_CAI/Yantra_Semiconductor_Thesis.md

 ## 9.3 Competitive Moat

 The intersection of ancient Vedic knowledge and semiconductor engineering is virtually unoccupied.
-Division Zero can establish first-mover advantage in:
+SIVAA Project can establish first-mover advantage in:

 - Academic publications establishing credibility
 - Patent portfolio covering Yantra-chip intersection